This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Matthew provides the most comprehensive formulation of the Great Commission, and the presentation gives particular attention to its Greek terminology.

 Jesus begins by asserting that all authority has been given to him.
 The word ἐξουσία (exousia) refers to delegated authority or rightful jurisdiction.
-This establishes the foundation of the commission: it is grounded in the universal authority of Christ.
+This supports the foundation of the commission: it may be understood as grounded in the universal authority of Christ.

 The command to go again uses Πορευθέντες (poreuthentes), indicating movement toward a destination.
 The connective οὖν (oun), “therefore,” signals that the mission flows directly from Christ’s authority.

 At the center is μαθητεύσατε (mathēteusate), “make disciples.”
 This term goes beyond conversion; it implies training, formation, and development in both belief and practice.
-The mission is not merely to produce believers but to cultivate disciples.
+The mission may be understood as not merely to produce believers but to cultivate disciples.

 The phrase “of all nations” again includes ἅπαντα and ἔθνη, emphasizing that all peoples are to be included in the scope of discipleship.